lucchesi-sec/powershell-automation/docfx_project/articles/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This comprehensive troubleshooting guide helps you diagnose and resolve common issues with the PowerShell Enterprise Automation Platform.
+This comprehensive troubleshooting guide helps you diagnose and resolve common issues with the PowerShell Automation Platform.

 ## Table of Contents
 - [Common Issues](#common-issues)